kallaway/100-days-of-code/log.md

 **Thoughts:**
 I need to practice reduce and filter methods as I use them too rarely.
 I learned about the RegExp test() method today and I read its documentation.

+### Day 5: December 6, 2019

+**Today's Progress**:
+I almost finished the header I mentioned yesterday in the log.
+I added some Routing as well as styled the component a bit to be as similar to given graphic project as possible.
+Then I started a course on freeCodeCamp from a scratch.
+Finished 22 of 28 HTML/HTML5 lessons from Responsive Web Design Certification.

+**Thoughts:**
+I think I will continue the course on freeCodeCamp.
+While working on the header I had some issues with an image inside a div in this section.
+Image was outside the div.
+I fixed it but it taught me that learning of CSS can't be neglected.